 Find the Network Testing Companion icon on your desktop or in the Windows Start Menu:

 If you see an install button, click it, otherwise skip this step:

 Click on the Settings tab and adjust the number of consecutive tests to run (1-50).
 The more you run, the more data you will receive:

 Click on the Start Tests tab and then click the Start button:

 If you see a Firewall popup, you will need to allow access:

 You should then see indication that the tests are running:

 When the tests are complete, click the View Results tab:

 Click on the Report icons to view more detail:

 That’s it!
 We hope this fills the Internet void concerning this topic.
-If you have additional questions, or if you got stuck anywhere along the way, click here to Chat Live.
-We’ll get an expert on the line in seconds and they can get you the answers you need!
+If you have additional questions, or if you got stuck anywhere along the way, Contact Us through email.
+We’ll get an expert on the line as soon as possible and they can get you the answers you need!